Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 The lady pointed toward a bunch of square baskets filled with hundreds of scallops, oysters, clams, sweet snails, mussels, you name it.
 That's not even the hard part, there were dozens of different condiments that can be grilled with: scallion oil, fish sauce, honey, cheese...
 In the vast sea of possibilities, I found myself adrift, the potential combinations were  innumerable.
 Dang it, am I here to solve permutation problems !?

 After ten minutes of mind struggling, I finally reached the end of the order with... three dishes, which I didn't even remember what they were.
-I think the girl might be questioning my choice, made a goddamn distinct sigh while inquiring about what I had called.
+I think the girl might be questioning my choice, made a goddamn distinct sigh while inquiring about what I had ordered.
 My dear, I had to use every of my last brain cell to figure out the fittest combinations among these sea creatures.
 \
 \
 \